Safo-Samson/Business-Solution-Centre/README.md

 Business Solution Centre (BSC)

-This repository contains code to create a simplified project management software to be used by LSBU BSC.
+Creating a project management tool like Jira and Trello with inbuilt chat functuality, but much more simplified for managers.